NBISweden/workshop-reproducible-research/pages/containers/others/singularity.md

 (well, to be fair, it could fail for several reasons, but if you did everything else correct it should be related to the PATH).

-??? note "Click to see the solution"
+??? example "Click to show the solution"
     You need to add conda to the PATH. `%environment` makes it available at runtime but not during build.